Hiking Gear And Equipment Market Size and Share

 Hiking Gear And Equipment Market Analysis by Mordor Intelligence

-The hiking gear and equipment market size stood at USD 8.43 billion in 2025 and is forecast to expand to USD 11.45 billion by 2030 at a 6.31% CAGR.
-Record outdoor participation, swift adoption of digital retail, and ongoing material innovations—lightening packs without compromising durability—drive growth.
+The Hiking Gear and Equipment Market size is projected to be USD 8.43 billion in 2025, USD 8.98 billion in 2026, and reach USD 11.45 billion by 2031, growing at a CAGR of 6.31% from 2026 to 2031.
+Record outdoor participation, swift adoption of digital retail, and ongoing material innovations, lightening packs without compromising durability, drive growth.
 Today's consumers prioritize gear that marries performance with environmental responsibility.
 This trend is bolstered by government investments in trails, enhancing access for novice hikers.
 Firms that adjust their product lines to reflect demographic changes, especially the increasing involvement of women and multicultural groups, maintain their pricing power despite fluctuations in raw material costs.
 While competition remains moderate, established brands can command premium prices, and smaller, nimble specialists are seizing niche markets with their focus on design and sustainability.

 Key Report Takeaways